 The Internal Revenue Service is mandated by law to actively pursue people with tax liabilities.
-If it has no teeth, tax evaders will not be afraid of this agency.
+If it has no teeth, tax evaders will not be afraid of the agency.
+We can help give relief to these penalties.
 Thus the government has given the IRS the power to enforce harsh penalties for errant taxpayers.
 These penalties can definitely affect the financial freedom of any person and a goal would be to reduce IRS penalties.

 However, there are always various reasons why people fail to file their taxes or to pay the full amount due.
 The IRS knows there must be room for compassion; this is why they created the IRS Penalty Abatement petition.
 Under this arrangement, the penalties on your tax liabilities can be reduced or even erased.

 The Point of Penalties and ways to Reduce IRS Penalties